Pat Vegas: Career

 In 1961, Vegas released a single, "I Wanna Be A Movie Star".
 The following year, "That Smile" b/w "The Best Girl in the World" was released on the Unity label.

 Pat and Lolly led a band called The Avantis.
 The line-up included drummer Mike Kowalski and guitarist Danny Hamilton.
 They became a support act for the Beach Boys.
 The Avantis worked closely with Judd Hamilton (Older brother of Dan Hamilton) who was the arranger and co-composer on their records.
 In 1963, they had a minor hit with "Wax 'Em Down".
 On 12 October 1963 the record reached 36 in the Canadian charts.

-In 1969, along with his brother Lolly, rhythm guitarist Tony Bellamy and drummer Pete DePoe, he formed the band Redbone which produced the hit songs, "Maggie", "The Witch Queen of New Orleans" and "Come And Get Your Love".
+In 1969, along with his brother Lolly, rhythm guitarist Tony Bellamy and drummer Pete DePoe, he formed the band Redbone, which produced the commercially successful singles "Maggie", "The Witch Queen of New Orleans" and "Come And Get Your Love".

 Later years

 Vegas was featured in the 2017 film Rumble: The Indians Who Rocked the World, a documentary which explores the influence that Native Americans had on rock ’n’ roll.

 In April 2018, CBC Music announced that Vegas as well as Ansley Simpson and Indian City were to perform at the CBC Indigenous Music Awards in Winnipeg in May.

-Also, Vegas was the recipient of a Lifetime Achievement Award for his work in Redbone which inspired many Native American artists to find success in mainstream genres.
+Vegas was the recipient of a Lifetime Achievement Award for his work in Redbone.